Straight 'A's' for the roommates of students who commit suicide?

 The sudden loss of someone as close as a roommate can be an incredibly taxing emotional experience, and suicide as a cause may add even more distress for those left behind.
 While a person's grades will not automatically be changed, most colleges and universities provide some type of emotional and academic support to roommates, including extensions on due dates, make-up exams, and time off without penalty.
 The death of a roommate, hall mate, friend, relative, and anyone else close to you — for whatever reason — can make it difficult, if not impossible, to focus on schoolwork, jobs, and other "regular" activities.
 Your dean (or the equivalent) needs to be able to tell you what's available in the way of help when a tragedy such as this happens.
 Professors also need to know that students may need extended deadlines for assignments and exams after major life event — at least temporarily.

 Don't know if you're just curious about this myth, or if you, or a friend, are in this situation... if it's the latter, your most important assignment is to take care of yourself with the help of family, friends, residence hall staff, counselors, and academic advisors.
 It's crucial to deal with loss and all the difficult emotions that can accompany it.
 This is one reason why many schools have a lot of resources for help — usually more than are known by their students.
-Your advisor can sort out the accommodations you need from your professors; if you are a Columbia student, check the Center for Student Advising website to get the correct contact information.
-You may also want to meet with a counselor (at Columbia, call x4-2878 to make an appointment with Counseling and Psychological Services).
+Your advisor can sort out the accommodations you need from your professors; a good place to start would be your school's student advising office.
+You may also want to talk to a counselor.
 S/he can help you navigate the immediate steps you should take academically while also working with you longer-term to cope with the loss.